 - In the Mapping Type drop-down, select Continuous Mapping.
 This will create a default color gradient from blue (negative fold change) to red (positive fold change):

 Importing Pathways as Networks

 In addition to importing pathways with the visual style and layout unique to WikiPathways, the WikiPathways App also allows import of any pathway as a simple network.

-- Again, select WikiPathways in the drop-down of the Network Search Tool.
-Type in "PPAR signaling pathway" (with the quotes) and click the search icon.
+- Again, select WikiPathways in the drop-down of the Network Search Tool and search for "cell cycle" (with the quotes) and click the search icon.

 - In the list of results, select the human pathway and click Import as Network.